Jhanavi-M/Samsung-riscv/Task-1/readme.md

 - Observations on the compiled RISC-V code with optimization levels `-O1` and `-Ofast`.

 ### C Code
-The C program computes the sum using the formula:
+The C program computes the sum using the looping algorithm.

 ### RISC-V Code Observations
 The compiled RISC-V code was analyzed using `objdump`.
 Key findings are: